M

 An unmanly man; a pampered or effeminate boy or man; a weak or cowardly man.
 (MW)

 A person who is indecisive and lacks courage.
-(OD)
+(NOA)

 milquetoast (noun)